rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-1-set-of-sets-to-tree.md

 ```

 Note that the leaf sets only appear to be empty.
 The CE of each set is elevated
-into the position of a label, but, in contrary to before, each CE remains to be
+into the position of a label.
+But, in contrary to before, each CE remains to be
 an element of the corresponding set.

 **CLARIFICATION**
 Any strict hierarchy of sets `H := (V,P,G)` defines
-the structure and the nodes of an unordered node tree `T := (N,E)`.
+the structure and the nodes of a directed unordered node tree `T := (N,E)`.

-In order to create a node tree from a strict hierarchy,
+In order to create a tree based on a strict hierarchy,
 the following steps must be executed:

 1. Determine the node `ni` each sets `si` represents (i.e. `ni = ce(si)`)